tc39/notes/meetings/2019-07/july-23.md

 BT: Meeting notes from last meeting are approved.

-MS: We didn’t actually vote on ES2019, but I spoke with AKR that it was an implicit ratification.
+MLS: We didn’t actually vote on ES2019, but I spoke with AKR that it was an implicit ratification.

 IS: True.
 In 2019 and also in 2018 we took the “silence” on the “IPR break-out” as TC39 as agreement.
 But from the “optics” point of you it would be better for next year, if we had a more explicit TC39 vote to ratify the annual ES release.
 Next year we will do it in the old way.
 The only question remains if we should do it in the March meeting (“conditional approval” depending on the outcome of the “opt-out”) or in the May/June meeting (after the “opt-out” is over).